 5. Seterra — Best for Memorization

 Seterra offers map quizzes where you click the right country when its name appears.
 Hundreds of quizzes by region, continent, and theme.
-Ideal for students studying for geography exams.
+Ideal for students studying for geography exams, though less engaging as a group activity than Geo-Atlas.

 Quick Comparison